-In April and June 2022, the Corporation staked 11 mineral claims totaling approximately 19,952 ha. the Shovelnose South property located in south central BC, approximately 7 km southeast of Princeton, BC, at the northern end of the Spences Bridge geological group.
+In April and June 2022, the Corporation staked 11 mineral claims totaling approximately 19,952 ha.
+The Shovelnose South property is located in south central BC, approximately 7 km southeast of Princeton, BC, at the northern end of the Spences Bridge geological group.
 Total staking costs were \$34,878.

-In April 2023, the Corporation allowed the Shovelnose claims to lapse and consequently wrote off to operations the capitalized costs of \$34,878 during the three months ended March 31, 2023.
+In April 2023, the Corporation allowed 10 of the Shovelnose South claims to lapse and in June 2023 allowed the remaining claim to lapse.
+Consequently, the Corporation wrote off to operations the capitalized costs of \$34,878 during the year ended December 31, 2023.